biodash/biodash.github.io/content/codeclub/12_loops/index.md

 </div>

 Last week, we learned about making maps.
-If you attended one of the first few Code Club sessions, you'll recall our Great Backyard Birdcount dataset.
+If you attended one of the first few Code Club sessions, you'll recall our **Great Backyard Birdcount data set**.
 Here, we'll use a country-wide random subset of this data (the full file is over 4 GB) to see where Carolina Chickadees were seen:

 <div class="highlight">